ietf-rats-wg/eat/draft-ietf-rats-eat.md

 This claim characterizes the device/entity ability to defend against attacks aimed at capturing the signing key, forging claims and at forging EATs.
-This is done by
-defining four security levels as described below.
-This is similar to the key protection types defined by the Fast Identity Online (FIDO) Alliance {{FIDO.Registry}).
+This is done by defining four security levels as described below.
+This is similar to the key protection types defined by the Fast Identity Online (FIDO) Alliance {{FIDO.Registry}}.

 These claims describe security environment and countermeasures available on the end-entity / client device where the attestation key